muzafferkahraman/srlinux-agent-ansible/README.md

-This repo includes the ansible playbooks and related shell scripts to deploy the evpn agent to the SRLINUX routers It takes the router_list.txt file as the input to get the SRLINUX router addresses
+This repo includes the Ansible playbooks and related shell scripts to deploy the evpn agent to the SRLINUX routers
+It takes the router_list.txt file as the input to get the SRLINUX router addresses

 **To deploy**